freedomofpress/securedrop-docs/docs/appendices/glossary.rst

 ``sdolvtfhatvsysc6l34d65ymdwxcujausv7k5jk4cy5ttzhjoi6fzvyd.onion`` is the onion address for the *Onion Service* version of the SecureDrop website.

 Authenticated *Onion Services* require an additional authentication token be provided when connecting to the server.
-The *Journalist Interface* and SSH access to the servers (in SSH-over-Tor mode) are authenticated *Onion Services*.
+The *Admin Interface*, the API endpoint connected to by *SecureDrop Inbox*, and SSH access to the servers (in SSH-over-Tor mode) are all authenticated *Onion Services*.

 Read more about `Onion Services in Tor's glossary
 <https://support.torproject.org/onionservices/>`__.

+.. _glossary_ossec_alert_key:

 OSSEC Alert Key
 ---------------

 The *OSSEC Alert Public Key* is the GPG key that the *Monitor Server* uses to encrypt e-mail alerts send to the *Administrator*.
 The *Administrator* uses an associated *OSSEC Alert Private Key* to decrypt the e-mails.

+.. _glossary_securedrop_inbox:

 SecureDrop Inbox
 ----------------

 *SecureDrop Inbox* is the central application on a *SecureDrop Workstation*.
 It allows *Journalists* to connect to their SecureDrop instance, download and decrypt messages from *Sources*, and compose and send replies. *SecureDrop Inbox* can only run on a *SecureDrop Workstation*.

+.. _glossary_securedrop_workstation:

 SecureDrop Workstation
 ----------------------